• Skip to primary navigation

 And for ages, Exhibit C: This delectable buttermilk rosemary grilled chicken recipe!

-It’s the combo of fresh rosemary, lots and lots of garlic and a buttermilk bath that makes it taste so wonderful.
+It’s the combo of fresh rosemary, lots and lots of garlic and a buttermilk bath that both tenderizes the chicken AND makes it taste so wonderful.

 I admit that buttermilk (which is – brace yourself – fermented milk) can be a little intimidating, but I have to say that anything I make with it, from this chicken to fresh ricotta cheese turns out deliciously!